 · Payments: Include all payment types (from the selection) and whether the item attracts tax and or super.

 · Taxation: Calculate the tax deductible by using the calculator.
-Note: no changes to tax rates in the 2023 / 2024 financial year.
+Note: no changes to tax rates in the 2019 / 2020 financial year - reduced tax liability will be via a tax offset and subsequent rebate at the EOFY.

 · Deductions: Include all deductions (from the selection provided) ensure values and allocations are correct.